 This easy creamy crab dip is made with canned crab meat, but feel free to use fresh cooked crab if you have it.
 Or use convenient imitation crab meat, which is made with white fish and often a small amount of crab meat.
+Either way, your seafood dip will be a hit!

 - 1 package (8 ounces) cream cheese, softened*